nimashoghi/ECE-4180-Project/docs/index.md

   The Raspberry Pi acting as the digital display and dashcam will be referred to as 'Front Pi'.
   The Raspbbery Pi acting as the backup camera and sender will be referred to as 'Back Pi'.

-1. Compile and install openCV on both front and back Pis.
+1.Compile and install openCV on both front and back Pis.

-2. If you are using a wireless connection to connect the front and back pi's follow the following steps, if not skip to step 3.
+2.If you are using a wireless connection to connect the front and back pi's follow the following steps, if not skip to step 3.

 2a.
 Setup the Back pi as an access point: https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md is a good guide on how to do so.